-- Annual investment returns can be quite low because group plans are tied to fixed income products; higher security but lower returns.
-Your extra return really banks on a portion of the beneficiaries in your group not going to school.
+- Annual investment returns can be quite small because group plans are tied to fixed income products; higher security but lower yields.
+There are restrictions in place as to what the administrator can and cannot buy, and this usually limits them to conservative, more secure investment options.
+Your additional return banks on a portion of the beneficiaries in your group not going to school.

-- Additional restrictions on contributions and withdrawals.
-Most plans will lock you in to a minimum monthly or yearly contribution and when it comes to withdrawing the funds for your child's education you can face even tougher rules.
-Regular plans allow to pull out funds for part time or full time schooling but a group plan may limit withdrawals to only full time students.
+- Additional restrictions on contributions and withdrawals may also exist.
+Most plans will lock you a set deposit amount that can either be made monthly or annually.
+There’s no flexibility if you lose your job or need to redirect savings temporarily.
+And when your child does start attending post-secondary schooling, the withdrawal rules can be equally as inflexible.
+Regular plans allow you to pull out funds for part-time or full-time students and you can even pull out more money than you might need.
+Withdrawals from group plans are often limited to only full-time students, and there are more limits on how much money can be taken out at one time.
 Withdrawals can (with some plans) even be declined if your child doesn’t go to University right after high school.
 What the what?
 You NEED to read the fine print before signing up for anything.